 Conclusion

+From foundational manuscript preparation and critique to advanced AI-powered screening, the journey to publication is evolving rapidly.
+A well-prepared manuscript provides a solid base, making every subsequent step, including AI analysis, more effective and efficient.
 Utilizing AI tools in the manuscript screening process facilitates decision-making, enhances consistency, and upholds rigorous quality standards.
 By minimizing the editorial burden and enabling more concentrated oversight, AI contributes to the caliber of accepted articles while aiding the professional development of editorial staff.

 Adopting this technology places you at the top of contemporary publishing, prepared to address the challenges of an expanding and changing industry.
 As AI technology evolves, we can expect even more sophisticated and powerful tools to emerge, further transforming academic publishing.